Electromyography (EMG) measures and records the electrical activity of a muscle. It can record it at rest and when a muscle contracts.

 After the test, you may have muscle aches and discomfort for several days.
 Warm packs and pain medicine may help.

 The doctor doing the EMG may talk about the results with you.
 A report will also be sent to your primary doctor.
 Your doctor will talk to you about options based on the tests and other factors.

 Call Your Doctor

-- Redness, swelling, increasing pain, excessive bleeding, or discharge around the needle sites
+- Redness, swelling, pain, bleeding, or fluid leaking from around the needle sites